argoproj/argo-rollouts/docs/roadmap.md

 #### Minor Releases (e.g. 1.x.0)

 A minor Argo Rollouts release occurs four times a year, once every three months.
 Each General Availability (GA) release is preceded by several Release Candidates (RCs).
 The first RC is released three weeks before the scheduled GA date.
-This effectively means that there is a three-week feature freeze.

 These are the approximate release dates: